-Rules for Participation in Town of Hempstead Programs
+Rules and Regulations for Participation in All Town of Hempstead Programs

 - ANCHOR: 431-6946

-- Proof of town residency is required for registration, event participation and pool memberships.
-A current (no more than three months old) telephone bill, electric bill, deed, lease or driver's license with two forms of identification will serve as such proof.
+- Proof of town residency is required for registration and participation in all events and pool memberships.
+A current (less than three months old) telephone bill, electric bill, deed, lease or driver's license with two forms of identification will serve as proof.

-- For programs with fees, full payment is due at registration in the form of money order or check only, made out to the "Town of Hempstead."
+- For programs with fees, full payment is due at registration in the form of money order or check only, made payable to the "Town of Hempstead."
 Please call Cultural Arts section (ext.
-382) for additional cost of art class supplies.
+7382) for additional cost of art class supplies.

-- Reduced registration fees and pool admission discounts extended to the following residents of the Town of Hempstead: the physically challenged with a New York State Dept. of Parks and Recreation ACCESS PASS or Nassau County Recreation and Parks Leisure Pass for the Physically Challenged; senior citizens who are 60 years of age and older; volunteer firefighters, volunteer ambulance corps members and auxiliary police officers; veterans with a copy of honorable discharge certificate, DD Form 214, VA card or membership card from a recognized veteran's organization; and children 5 to 9 years of age.
+- Reduced registration fees and pool admission discounts extended to the following residents of the Town of Hempstead:current Military Service Personnel with proper military identification; the physically challenged with a New York State Dept. of Parks and Recreation ACCESS PASS or Nassau County Recreation and Parks Leisure Pass for the Physically Challenged; senior citizens who are 60 years of age and older; volunteer firefighters, volunteer ambulance corps members and auxiliary police officers; veterans with a copy of honorable discharge certificate, DD Form 214, VA card or membership card from a recognized veteran's organization; and children 5 to 9 years of age.

-- Late registrations by mail only up until first class session.
+- Late registrations by mail only.
 Inquire by phone for vacancy before sending late fee.
 For late registration, add $5 to the basic fee.
-Send self-addressed, stamped envelope to Town of Hempstead Parks Department, 200 North Franklin Street, Hempstead, N.Y.
-11550.
+Send self-addressed, stamped envelope to Town of Hempstead Parks Department, 200 North Franklin Street, Hempstead, NY 11550.

 - All children under 10 years of age MUST be accompanied by a parent or guardian during their participation in all programs.

 - For Performing Arts events, we encourage all patrons to purchase tickets in advance.
-Senior Citizens (age 60 and up), veterans and physically challenged individuals, all with proper identification, are entitled to a 25% ticket cost reduction by mail.
 No discounts for children's shows.

 - Recreation programs will not be held on government and certain religious holidays.
 Contact your course instructor for details.